 Days 9 & 10 – Train to Aguas Calientes, Machu Picchu, and overnight stay

-- Cusco train ticket shop will sell you a return train ride to Aguas Calientes.
+- The Cusco train ticket shop will sell you a return train ride to Aguas Calientes.
 It’s more expensive than the bus, but it’ll help with time restraints.
-Don’t let them talk you into a 1 day return like we did.
+Don’t let them talk you into a one-day return like we did.
 It was hell!
-A one day ticket encompasses bussing at 4am to Ollantaytambo, changing onto a train to Aguas Calientes, arriving there at 8am, taking a bus up to base Macchu Pichu, spending a full day there, going back to base, and then waiting until 11 pm for the journey in reverse (to arrive back in Cusco at 3 am).
+A one-day ticket involves bussing at 4 am to Ollantaytambo, changing onto a train to Aguas Calientes, arriving there at 8 am, taking a bus up to base Machu Picchu, spending a full day there, going back to base, and then waiting until 11 pm to do the whole the journey again in reverse (to arrive back in Cusco at 3 am).
 I was really upset (and sick).
-Stay over night in Aguas Calientes!!!!
-Please!
+Stay over night in Aguas Calientes, please!

 - Buy the pass for Machu Picchu mountain, not Huayna Picchu.
 We had no choice, after our tour providers told us we should have booked Huayna Picchu passes way in advance.
-Both mountain sit at the top of Machu Picchu, and offer full views of the Inca settlement.
-Machu Picchu mountain is the higher of the two, and will give you the famous overhead shot of Huayna Picchu (that you wont get if you climb it!!!)
+Both mountains sit at the top of Machu Picchu and offer full views of the Inca settlement.
+Machu Picchu mountain is the higher of the two, and will give you the famous overhead shot of Huayna Picchu (that you wont get if you climb it!)

 Days 11 & 12 – Cusco & Zip lining

 I really feel like you need a little down time after something as magnificent as a Machu Picchu 2 day itinerary.
-I loved Cusco so much, I was keen to get an extra few days there, check out the markets, meet the locals, and do a half day tour to one of the worlds largest zip lines (hello thrill seekers?).
+I loved Cusco so much, I was keen to get an extra few days there, check out the markets, meet the locals, and do a half-day tour to one of the worlds largest zip lines.
 Also check out Green Point restaurant for amazing Peruvian vegan food.